 The program delivers targeted screening to high-risk individuals on a two-yearly basis.
-Eligibility to participate in the program is assessed using risk-based eligibility criteria recommended by MSAC9.
+Eligibility to participate in the program is assessed using risk-based eligibility criteria recommended by MSAC.
 People are eligible to participate if they:

-1. Are between 50 and 70 years of age;

-2. Are asymptomatic (show no signs or symptoms suggestive of lung cancer);

-3. Currently smoke or have quit smoking in the past 10 years;

-4. Have a history of tobacco cigarette smoking of at least 30 pack-years.
+- 1. Are between 50 and 70 years of age; AND - Are asymptomatic (show no signs or symptoms suggestive of lung cancer); AND - Currently smoke or have quit smoking in the past 10 years; AND - 4.
+Have a history of tobacco cigarette smoking of at least 30 pack-years.

+If smoking history eligibility for the program has been confirmed, it does not need to be re-assessed.

 The eligibility criteria, defined by MSAC, target people known to be at highest risk of lung cancer to ensure the program is safe and effective.
 MSAC examined many options for defining the proposed program.
 MSAC advised that its program recommendations, including eligibility criteria, would lead to acceptable value for money while also minimising risk and costs of unnecessary further diagnostic tests and treatments.
 MSAC also advised that the proposed eligibility criteria would be simpler to implement, as well as better aligned with lung cancer screening programs in other countries and the key lung cancer screening trials provided as evidence for the effectiveness of lung cancer screening.
-Learn more about how the eligibility criteria were determined 15.
+Learn more about how the eligibility criteria were determined.